gaelepone/school-code/README.md

+# school-code
-this is feature1 branch
+this is feature1
-this is the second
+lets see the changes